kater-ai/kater-docs/doc/guides.md

 ## Why Kater?
-We're a team of seasoned data engineers and analysts solving the problem of data accessibility and data literacy across organizations.
+We're a team of seasoned ex-Microsoft, Kaiser Permanente, Crexi, and Abbott data engineers and analysts solving the problem of data accessibility and data literacy across organizations.

 ### The Data Revolution
 Prior to Generative AI, stakeholders accessed data through channels like Jira, Slack, and your Business Intelligence (BI) platform.